Guilherme-G-Cadilhe/Filmpire/README.md

   - Titles, Taglines, Ratings, Genres, Overview, Top Cast
   - Links to Website, IMDB, Trailer Modal with embeded Youtube Video, Favorite Option and Watchlist
   - Recommendations of Movies based on your Favorites, Watchlist and History
+- Actor Details with:
+  - Birthday
+  - Biography
+  - Others featured in Movies